joyalkenus/persona_sampler/README.md

 # User Persona Preference Predictor

-This project uses an AI model to predict preferences for User posts in social media based on a specified persona.
-It processes a CSV file containing Reddit post titles and generates a new CSV file with predicted preferences.
+This project uses an AI model to predict preferences for user posts on social media based on a specified persona.
+It processes a CSV file containing post titles and generates a new CSV file with predicted preferences.

-In this example, the persona is an 18-year-old CS student studying in America, with interests in philosophy, computer science, and various sports. and used reddit posts as examples.

 ## Setup